active-group/reacl-c/doc/intro.md

   (c/finalize (c/return :action "I'm not in use anymore")))
 ```

-In this example the first action is emitted from the resulting item
+In this example the first action is emitted by the resulting item
-when that is used at some place in the tree, and the second action
+when it is used at some place in the tree, and the second action
 when it is not used anymore there.

-For more advaned reactions to lifecycle events, there are the `c/once`
+For more advanced reactions to lifecycle events, there are the `c/once`
 and the `c/lifecycle` items.

 Note that you can easily combine these items with others in a